indrekots/indrekots.github.io/_posts/articles/2015-12-28-creating-a-collector-in-java-8.md

 ---
 layout: post
-title: "Creating a collector in Java 8"
+title: "Creating a custom collector in Java 8"
-excerpt:
+excerpt: A collector is a recipe for how to build a summary of the elements in a Stream.
+In this post you'll see how to create a custom collector in Java 8.
 modified: 2015-12-28 19:28:07 +0200
 categories: articles
-tags: [java, java 8, stream, collector]
+tags: [java, java 8, stream, collector, collect, reduce, fold]
 image:
-  feature:
+  feature: 2015-12-28-creating-a-collector-in-java-8/cover.jpg
   credit:
   creditlink:
 comments: true